Documentation

 • @context(provider: "vtex.apps-graphql"): The context for the query.
 In this case, it must be configured as "vtex.apps-graphql".

 • message: The message field to be included in the query result, which is a field within the publicSettingsForApp object.
-Note that the message may vary depending on the app's settingsSchema.
+The message may vary depending on the app's settingsSchema.

 This query will return an object like the one below: